 Who was I to think that I could oppose God?

 My walk with the Lord since receiving the baptism of the Holy Spirit has been even more incredible than the previous 28 years.
 I have truly experienced the power of God that comes with this baptism.
 I now understand there are two baptisms we need once we accept Christ.
 I had been water baptized along with my first husband in 1984 but have come to realize there is a second baptism the bible refers to, and this is the baptism of the Holy Spirit.
 Jesus gives us this baptism as we receive His spirit and the fullness thereof, and this is then manifested in our lives through the gift of speaking in tongues.
 We, however, must be willing to yield to this.
 He will not force it on us.

 Many people say that you do not have to speak in tongues, and certainly you do not.
 But if you want all the fullness of God’s power in your life, then you will want to be baptized with the Holy Spirit.
-You will not get this fullness and power any other way.
-I have truly experienced this in my own life and am writing to give testimony to it.
+I have truly experienced this fullness and power in my own life and am writing to give testimony to it.
 Glory be to God!

+Who was I to think that I could oppose God?